Senator Young’s Office Helps Record Number of Hoosiers in 2021

-WASHINGTON – U.S. Senator Todd Young and his staff set records for the number of constituents represented in cases before federal agencies this year, serving more than 2,000 Hoosiers and returning more than $4 million owed to Hoosiers by various government entities.
-Since assuming office in 2017, Senator Young has helped 5,131 Hoosiers recover $11,378,394 from federal agencies.
-This year alone, the office has resolved 2,014 cases, resulting in $4,169,730 returned to Hoosiers.
+WASHINGTON – Once again, U.S. Senator Todd Young (R-Ind.) and his staff set records for the number of constituents represented in cases before federal agencies this year.
+In 2021, Senator Young’s office resolved more than 2,500 constituent issues and returned more than $46 million owed to Hoosiers by various government agencies.

 Hoosiers who think they may need help with a federal agency can visit young.senate.gov and click “Help for Hoosiers”.

 Next Article Previous Article